Examples

 plotter.subplot(0, 1)

-plotter = pmc(F, isovalue, plotter=plotter)
+plotter = probabilistic_marching_cubes(F, isovalue, plotter=plotter)

 plotter.add_text("Probabilistic Isosurface", font_size=12)